C-Basco/DodgeTheCreeps-Ported-CPP/README.md

 # DodgeTheCreeps-Ported-CPP

 ## Description
-Dodge the Creeps is a 2D game developed using the Godot engine utilizing the GDextension framework to run C++ code.  </br>
+Dodge the Creeps is a 2D game developed using the Godot engine as a tutorial/introduction to Godot.
+This project utilizes the GDextension framework to build a plugin encapsulating custom C++ code.  </br>
 Rack up points while you avoid the creeps that randomly spawn.
 Survive the chaos as they travel in all different directions.
 Once you collide with one of them - thats it, game over!</br>
 Lets see how long you last!